runparse/agent-script/README.md

 ### Local Development

 1. `pnpm install`
 2. Install [Arize-ai/phoenix](https://github.com/Arize-ai/phoenix) for detailed tracing.
+For fastest setup, use docker.
 3. Start with ready-to-run samples in the `examples` folder.

 Run tests with `pnpm nx run-many --target=test --all`